 I seem to have made Fridays my “what’s for brunch” posting day.
-Honesty, I start thinking about weekend brunch on the deck about Wednesday.
-You have to admit it’s something luxurious to look forward to that’s easy to pull off.
-Some days it may be too hot or cold to eat on the deck but my mind puts me on the deck each and every time.
+Honesty, I start thinking about weekend brunch on the deck from about Wednesday.
+You have to admit, it’s something luxurious to look forward to that’s easy to pull off.
+Some days it may be too hot or cold to eat on the deck, but my mind puts me on the deck each and every time.

 Top them off with fresh peach compote to make it heavenly.
 Make a batch or two of the compote while peaches are in season.
-It freezes well and then in the dead of winter you can pull some out to use and cheer yourself up.
-It works everytime for me!
+It freezes well, that way in the dead of winter you can pull some out to use and cheer yourself up.
+It works every time for me!

 - 1 teaspoon cinnamon